EclecticTaco/pazaak/pazaak/README.md

 * Move num generator func to a utils folder
 * ~~Rename all params and values to be consistent across all components~~
 * Put a delay in for when player recieves a new card, put a slight delay on CPU turns
+* handleAddToSideDeck should just take in the card object

 ## Stretch Goals